David7ce/karchsys/README.md

 - Recorder: obs-studio

 ## User
+You can change the username or password after the installation, or put another in the script.
 - username: d7
 - system-name: archsys (root)
-- password (for both): 123
+- password (root and user): 123
-Note: You can change the password after the installation, or put another in a personal script.

 ## Hardware compatibility
 - Graphic card: NVDIA or AMD